High school graduation requirements

 The Specialist High Skills Major (SHSM) encourages students to focus their secondary school education toward a career area of their choice.
 Students can earn a SHSM program creditation no matter what their postsecondary plans — work, apprenticeship, or college/university.
 Students who successfully complete an SHSM receive:

-- formal recognition on his/her Ontario Student Transcript
+- Formal recognition on the Ontario Student Transcript

 This formal recognition lets employers and postsecondary education know that the student has knowledge, skills, and industry-recognized qualifications related to a particular career field.